christophertsai/hwid/README.md

 This project has been archived as it holds examples of handling common queries, but much of the code was hastily written.

 No future support will be given.

+## Fork

+As of now, no updates have been given.